anyone2/IndigoPlugin-APC-PDU-Control/README.md

 * Delayed Reboot

 You can also configured the On/Off/Reboot delays from the Plugin and the delay values configured on the PDU as Custom States.

+## Test Equipment

+* APC MasterSwitch AP9211
+* APC AP9606 Web/SNMP Management SmartSlot Card

+## Configuration of your APC PDU

+1) You must configure the APC PDU with appropriate Community Names.

+    Access Type read should be set to '  public  ' Acces Type Write+ should be set to '  private  '

+    Note: Write+ is preferred since it allows someone to be logged into the Web Portal and still allow Indigo to change an outlets state.

+Screenshot of the required configuration screen on an APC AP9211 MasterSwitch Unit ￼

+???

 ## To-Do